FDSG: Forecasting Dynamic Scene Graphs: Experiments

-\textbf{Implementation Details. } Our model is initialized with 4-scale DINO pretrained for 36 epochs on the COCO 2017 Object Detection Dataset \cite{lin2014microsoft}, which consists of 6 Transformer layers for encoder and decoder respectively, and uses ResNet50 \cite{he2016deep} as the backbone.
+Our model is initialized with a 4-scale DINO pretrained for 36 epochs on the COCO 2017 Object Detection Dataset \cite{lin2014microsoft}, which consists of 6 Transformer layers for the encoder and decoder, respectively, and uses ResNet50 \cite{he2016deep} as the backbone.
 The number of entity queries is set to 100.
+Each entity content representation has 256d and each triplet representation $Z$ has 512d, resulting in $Z_{T_g} \in \mathbb{R}^{100 \times 512}$ in Eq.~(\ref{eqn:tamsgf}).
 Following OED \cite{wang2024oed}, we set $\text{TopK} = \{80n, 50n, 30n\}$, where $n = 2$, denoting the number of reference frames.
 For the NeuralSDE in our Triplet Dynamics Model, we employ a solver with a reversible Heun method, the same as in SceneSayer \cite{peddi2025towards}. $\mathcal{F}$ is set to $\{0.3, 0.5, 0.7, 0.9\}$.
-More details of our model training are provided in Supplementary B.4.